FenixProtocol/nest-core/docs/integration/ve_boost/VeBoost_Manage.md

      IERC20(token).transfer(address(veBoostContract), amount);
      ```

-To add reward tokens that are not FNX for distribution, simply transfer the tokens to the VeBoost contract address. **Ensure that the VeBoost contract has a sufficient balance of FNX tokens, as reward tokens are distributed proportionally to the FNX balance.**
+To add reward tokens that are not NEST for distribution, simply transfer the tokens to the VeBoost contract address. **Ensure that the VeBoost contract has a sufficient balance of NEST tokens, as reward tokens are distributed proportionally to the NEST balance.**

 ### **!!!
 Important Note:**
-When adding other tokens as rewards, make sure that the corresponding FNX amount has already been deposited into the contract.
-Reward tokens are issued proportionally to the FNX balance.
+When adding other tokens as rewards, make sure that the corresponding NEST amount has already been deposited into the contract.
+Reward tokens are issued proportionally to the NEST balance.
-**For example, if the FNX balance is 1 token and the USDB balance is 10000, in case the user receives 1 FNX as a boost, he will also receive 10_000 USDB**
+**For example, if the NEST balance is 1 token and the USDB balance is 10000, in case the user receives 1 NEST as a boost, he will also receive 10_000 USDB**